Abhishek-Dxt/PySpark_Data_Cleaning/README.md

 dataset_nm.csv spark-3.3.2-bin-hadoop3.tgz.
 sample_data
 ```
-# we can see the part file
+We can see the part file -

 !ls consumer_data_cleaned/

 ```
 part-00000-a7e94f85-cb32-4fc3-a15e-da09a396129b-c000.csv _SUCCESS
 ```
-# new file can be easily exported
+New file can be easily exported -

 !cat consumer_data_cleaned/part- 00000 -a7e94f85-cb32- 4 fc3-a15e-da09a396129b-c000.csv

 ```